Preorder the Second Edition of Day Trips Around Rochester

 Rochester: The Image City

-Rochester evolved from the Flour City and Flower City to the Image City when George Eastman invented a way for the masses to capture everyday moments on film.
+Rochester transformed from the Flour City and the Flower City to the Image City when George Eastman developed a method for the general public to immortalize everyday moments on film.
 He founded the Eastman Kodak Company, a significant player in the photography industry for much of the 20th century.
-Eastman also established the Eastman School of Music, one of the top music schools in the United States.
+Eastman also established the Eastman School of Music, one of the world’s top music schools.

 Today, Rochester is home to multiple photonics- and photography-related businesses and organizations, including the George Eastman Museum, which houses one of the world’s largest collections of photography and film.